-This command is the same as the Execution-Single Step (ALT, E, N) command except when the source line contains a function call or the assembly instruction makes a subroutine call.
+This command is the same as the Execution-Single Step (ALT, E, N) command except when the source line contains a function call or the assembly instruction makes a subroutine call (with the BSR or JSR instructions).
 In these cases, the entire function or subroutine is executed.